ali-abassi/claude_computer_easy/README.md

    pip install -r requirements.txt
    ```

-3. Set up your environment variables in a `.env` file:
+3. Set up your environment variables in a `.env` file.
+You can use the provided `.SAMPLEenv` file located at `/Users/aliabassi/TEST1/claude_computer_easy/.SAMPLEenv`.
+Just remove the `SAMPLE` from the filename and update your API key:
    ```plaintext
    ANTHROPIC_API_KEY=your_anthropic_api_key
    ```